RETAIL OVERTIME PAY AND THE FAIR LABOR STANDARDS ACT (FLSA)

-Under Section 7 of the Fair Labor Standards Act (FLSA) employees are entitled to one and a half times their hourly wage for every hour over 40 hours a week.
+Under Section 7 of the Fair Labor Standards Act (FLSA), employees are entitled to one and a half times their hourly wage for every hour over 40 hours a week.
 One of the exemptions under the FLSA section 7(i), though, deals with retail service employees in certain circumstances.
+Learn more about retail employee overtime pay in Tampa by scheduling. consultation with an experienced unpaid overtime attorney at the Feldman Legal Group.

-There are three main requirements for the employee to be exempt from overtime pay:
+There are three main requirements for a retail employee to be exempt from overtime pay in Tampa:

 - He or she must work for a retail or service establishment.